swol1/twitch_telegram_bot/Readme.md

 - **Bot URL**: [t.me/twitchoba_bot](https://t.me/twitchoba_bot)

-## If you want for some reason to run it locally or deploy to your own server
+## If you want to have no limits and have faster delivery you can run it locally or deploy to your own server

 ### 1. Clone the Repository